 In a major step towards the advancement of Central Bank Digital Currencies (CBDC), a group of countries’ central bank authorities has come together to produce a document that discusses CBDCs at length.
 According to the Bank for International Settlements, seven central banks have collaborated with the BIS on the report.

 The report is aimed at “identifying the foundational principles necessary for any publicly available CBDCs to help central banks meet their public policy objectives,” the BIS said in a statement.
-The BIS is the oldest global financial institution, operates under the auspices of international law and acts as bank for national central banks.
+The BIS is the oldest global financial institution, operates under the auspices of international law and acts as a bank for national central banks.

 A number of countries have expressed interest in CBDCs since the beginning of the year.
 Though China’s central bank did not contribute to the report, the country is in the most advanced stage of development with trials going on in many cities.
 Approximately $162 million worth of digital yuan transactions have been completed in the testing phase.